ibm-cloud-docs/vpc/bare_metal_server_about.md

 You can choose different bare metal server profiles to match your individual workload needs and help accelerate deployment of your compute resources.
 You get maximum performance without oversubscribing.
 IBM Cloud VPC Infrastructure for bare metal servers provides profiles with or without secondary NVMe drives.

 * Balanced profiles are ideal for common high-performance cloud workloads.
-* Compute profiles are ideal for workloads with intensive CPU demands.
 * Memory profiles are ideal for more memory intensive cloud workloads.

 For more information, see [Profiles for Bare Metal Servers for VPC](/docs/vpc?topic=vpc-bare-metal-servers-profile).